Venkatcool30101993/Console_Cricket_Game/readme.md

 User is prompted to enter a number between 0 to 6

-CPU will also generate a number between 0 t0 6

 If both the numbers are same , its a wicket else the CPU input will